scipion-em/scipion-em-localrec/README.rst

 Localrec scipion plugin
 =======================

 Electron cryomicroscopy can yield near-atomic resolution structures of highly ordered macromolecular complexes.
 Often however some subunits bind in a flexible manner, have different symmetry from the rest of the complex, or are present in sub-stoichiometric amounts, limiting the attainable resolution.
-Here we report a general method for the localized three-dimensional reconstruction of such subunits.
+Here we report a general method for the localized three-dimensional reconstruction of such subunits. (see http://www.opic.ox.ac.uk/wiki/index.php/Localized_reconstruction for details)

 This sub-package contains data and protocol classes to use Localrec within the Scipion framework